-As at March 31,2022 As at March 31,2022 (in lakhs) (in lakhs) Particulars As restated As reported Change Nature Current Liabilities -Trade Payables 70.27 35.26 Reclassified from trade payables to trade payables. -Other Current liabilities 52.91 52.51 Reclassification of audit fees payable from short term provisions to other current liabilities. -Short term borrowings 360.57 0.00 360.57 Reclassification of borrowings from non- current to current. -Short Term Provision 0.00 0.40 -0.40 Reclassification of audit fees payable from short term provisions to other current liabilities.
+As at March 31,2022 As at March 31,2022 Particulars (in lakhs) As restated (in lakhs) As reported Change Nature Current Liabilities As restated As reported Change Nature -Trade Payables 70.27 35.26 Reclassified from trade payables to trade payables. -Other Current liabilities 52.91 52.51 0.40 Reclassification of audit fees payable from short term provisions to other current liabilities. -Short term borrowings 360.57 0.00 360.57 Reclassification of borrowings from non current to current. -Short Term Provision 0.00 0.40 -0.40 Reclassification of audit fees payable from short term provisions to other current liabilities.
 Non Current Liabilties -Long term Borrowing 3111.76 3472.34 -360.57 Reclassification of borrowings from non- current to current.
 Non Current Assets -Long-term loans and advances 0 220.25 220.25 Reclassification of Security deposit from long term loans and advances to other non current assets. - Other non-current assets 220.25 0.00 -220.25 Reclassification of Security deposit from long term loans and advances to other non current assets.
 Current Assets -Trade receivables 234.30 199.30 -35.00 Reclassified from trade payables to trade payables. - Short-term loans and advances 170.96 157.91 -13.05 Reclassification of prepaid expenses from other current assets to short term loans and advances. - Other current assets 0.00 13.05 13.05 Reclassification of prepaid expenses from other current assets to short term loans and advances.